krzwier/hotel-search/README.md

 # hotel-search

-React app that uses array of filter and hotel objects and renders each list onto page.
-Display only; no working filter or search function.
+React app that uses stateful components to render hotel information on page in response to checkbox filters